guolingbing/guolingbing.github.io/index.md

 <img class="profile-picture" src="photo.jpg">

 Hi, I am Lingbing.
 I received my B.S. degree in Computer Science and Technology in 2016 at Henan University, and M.S. degree in Computer Science and Technology in 2019 at  Nanjing University.
+I am currently a PhD candidate at Zhejiang University, supervised by Prof. Huajun Chen.

 ## Research Interest